What is Prayer Journaling?

 Just as God instructed Habbakuk to write down his vision, we can also record what God is saying to us through journaling.

-Over the next week, I will be trialling prayer journaling as a method, and recording my journey in the comments section of this post.
+Over the next week, I will be trialling prayer journaling as a method, and recording my journey in the comments section of this post (scroll down to see these).
 Why not join me?

 For an article on Prophetic Activation In Small Groups, check out the Free Resources Page.